ashutoshmjain/gita/src/bhagvadGitaLanding.md

 ---

-`Arjuna`, the protagonist, is blessed with divine vicinity of `Krishna` as his friend and charioteer.  `Krishna` - the knower of all - represents the consciousness prebuilt into all of us - an embodiment of our `Smrities`.
+`Arjuna`, the protagonist, is blessed with divine vicinity of `Krishna` as his friend and charioteer.  `Krishna` - the knower of all - represents the knowledge prebuilt into all of us - an embodiment of our `Smrities`.

-In a way, Arjuna represents the skills attained in this birth (current iteration) - the intelligence;  while `Krishna` represents evolutionary wisdom - knowledge beyond ordinary intelligence - soul.
-In essence, Bhagavad Gita is a conversation between the mind and the soul - particularly at a point when faculty of intelligence gives in.
+Arjuna, portrayed as the best archer world had ever seen, represents the extreme of focus and skills attained in this birth (current iteration) - exquisite but worldly intelligence;  while `Krishna` represents evolutionary wisdom - knowledge beyond intelligence - soul.
+That is one reason Bhagavad Gita is called a conversation between the mind and the soul - particularly at a point when faculty of intelligence gives in.

 Gita is structured as Arjuna's questions followed by Krishna's answers.
 Just as in AI realm, the formulation of prompts is the key skill, `Arjuna's` questions represent most intriguing human dilemmas.
 In doing that, he enabled rest of us with an opportunity to tap into our own `Smrities`.